 ‘80% of brands who used these 3 tips experienced increased sales.’

 Did that statement convince you to read on?
 Well, if it did, it’s probably because it made use of statistics to capture your attention.
-This is testament to the persuasive power of data and facts.
+This is a testament to the persuasive power of data and facts.

 Data is powerful, and when combined with storytelling it can strengthen your campaign narrative, connect you with your audience, and shape their overall perception of your brand.
 As Stanford University Professor of Marketing Jennifer Aaker once said, “When data and stories are used together, they resonate with audiences on both an intellectual and emotional level.”